 - Who are the supporters you can distribute leadership to?

 Receive email updates on how organizations thrive using NationBuilder

 Conducting voter identification without being able to talk to voters in person may seem daunting, but it can be done.
 It’s vital to engage with voters where they are; some may respond on social media platforms, others may respond to calls or texts, and let’s not forget the age-old strategy of email outreach.
 All of these tools will enable you to have one-to-one and one-to-many conversations—and each of these interactions need to reflect the data you know about your voters.

 Personalization is key.
 Though this one is fairly obvious, it’s worth mentioning because it’s a tactic many campaigns still seem to struggle with.
 Voters are smarter than they have ever been, and they expect a personalized experience from the websites they visit, to the emails they receive.
 To keep their attention, every communication must feel tailored and uniquely designed for them.

 Reflect back to your voters what they have done to support your campaign and what you need them to do next.
 This will increase their trust in your message.
 Using tools that allow you to make dynamic asks based on historic engagement is not just a nice-to-have, but a necessity for voter engagement.

 Give voters virtual ways to participate

-While communicating with your voters has shifted toward virtual spaces, making rallies, sign holdings, and knock-your-block canvass launches seem like distant memories—there are still ways you can do these things digitally.
+While communicating with your voters has shifted toward virtual spaces, and rallies, sign holdings, and knock-your-block canvass launches less of a possibility—there are still ways you can do these things digitally.